Updated November 13th, 2022.

-It’s time to mail your holiday cards.
-You may recall from previous posts (this one from 2012, and this one from 2014) that when it comes to printing mailing labels from an iPhone or iPad, I really like the app called myCardLists.
-Lucky us: myCardLists’ developer updated his app recently, making it even easier to produce good-looking mailing labels directly from our iOS devices.
+You may recall from previous posts (this one from 2012, and this one from 2014) that when it comes to printing mailing labels from an iPhone or iPad, I really like the app called Address Labels & Envelopes.
+Lucky us: Address Labels & Envelopes’ developer keeps updating his app, making it even easier to produce good-looking mailing labels directly from our iOS devices.
 Here’s how the updated app works.

 (If you want to print mailing labels from your Mac, use the Contacts app— formerly known as “the Address Book app.”
+Mailing label printing is built-in.
 Here’s a link to my article showing you how to do that.)

 When you start the app, you’ll something like this:

 Do what it says: tap the “+” button (upper right) to create a new list.
 (The app can manage as many lists as you like– maybe you’ll make one list of Christmas card recipients, another with customers, maybe a third with classmates.
 Here we’ll just work with one list.)

 Address Labels & Envelopes helps you name your list (choose from the scrolling lists or just name your list yourself, as I did.).
 For this example I am going to send a card to people named “Chris” so I’ve named my list that way.
 Tap “Save” at top right when you’re done.
 (You can edit the name later if you change your mind so don’t spend too much time on choosing the perfect name.)
 See below.

 Here’s my “list of lists” (just the one list).
 Tapping the circled red “i” would let me rename the list, FYI.